 Inspectors have the ability to generate formal PDF reports in SIIMS.
 These reports may include photos, sketches, and inspection data along with a variety of additional information.
 The information contained in these reports will be at the discretion of the bridge owner.

-Closing SIIMS will not automatically disconnect you from the network.
-Please "Log off" when you exit SIIMS.
+Closing SIIMS will not automatically disconnect you from the system.
+Please "Logout" of SIIMS using the lower left corner link.